 The next morning, Toby awakes to find that she’s turned into a lobster.
 More specifically, she is horrendously sunburned.
 Andy is in severe pain from all the branch-lifting and dancing.
 Jane has pulled a muscle in her back.
 Turns out hard work is hard, y’all!

 It’s raining, so they decide to tackle indoor duties today.
 Toby is in charge of shampooing the rugs.
 Randy drives the shampooer from the store to the house for them.
 What would they do without this overgrown pedophile weirdo and his wheels at their beck and call?
 Jane and Andy start emptying the enclosed sun porch.
 They plan to start carrying boxes to the garage, but they discover that each one is as heavy as a ton of bricks.
 Because each one actually contains a ton of bricks.
 In the midst of this thankless task, they hear an ominous sound.
 They run upstairs to find Toby being attacked by a malfunctioning rug shampooer which has covered her from head to toe in bluish foam.
 Andy pulls the plug and they clean the machine, but when they turn it back on, it’s dead.
-The task of rug shampooing moves to the back burner.
+The task of rug shampooing moves to the bottom of the list.

 Penny then shows up with a picnic lunch, which they all take an hour or two to enjoy.
 Penny then offers to help, which is the sign of an amazing friend if you ask me.
 She’s having a relaxing summer and offers to help for no money and really no benefit to herself at all?
 Lock that shizz down, I tell you.
 Andy and Toby are of the same mind as I, and they thank her and are about to accept, but snooty Jane just has to get on a high horse because she’s determined to prove that they can do this job themselves.
 She asks what would happen if Penny broke something or made a mistake.
 Toby and Andy correctly point out that the three of them are just as likely to make a mistake as Penny is.
 Penny herself is about to back out when Jane comes to her senses and accepts her help.
 This is the moment when the tone of the book starts to change, from “Whee, look at our fun summer job!” to “This nightmare will never end, and when it does, it won’t end well.”
 The last line of this chapter is the forbidding “but none of them, not even Jane, had any idea of just how long and hard the work would turn out to be.”
 Why “not even” Jane?
 It has already been established that Jane would be the least likely to see how much work this job is really going to be.